Elikanah8/Elikanah8/README.md

 - Learning and growing every day
 - Working on academic and personal projects
-- Building a solid foundation in software development YOU KNOW WHAT am not explainign codes solve them your way.....SON YOU CAN DO ANYTHING YOU THINK OF .....AND WE ALL START FROM SOMEWHERE
+- Building a solid foundation in software development

+YOU KNOW WHAT

+I am not explaining codes solve them your way son ........

+ do you  know you CAN DO ANYTHING YOU THINK OF .....AND KEEP IN MIND WE ALL START FROM SOMEWHERE.